HighDimensionalEconLab/HMCExamples.jl/README.md

 julia --project --threads auto -O1 ./deps/create_sysimage.jl
 ```

 Grab coffee.
-This will take at least 10 minutes to run.
+This will take at least 15-30 minutes to run.
+It will help startup latency (maybe 2-3 minutes less to start sampling), but not as much as you would hope.
+Zygote.jl is not amenable to caching compilation.

-After: when you use vscode it will load the custom sysimage as long as you have the `Julia: Use custom sysimage` option enabled (which it should be default?)
+After: when you use vscode it will also load this custom sysimage as long as you have the `Julia: Use custom sysimage` option enabled.

-On the commandline you will need to manually provide it.
+On the commandline you will need to manually provide it manually.
 For example,
 ```bash
 julia --project --sysimage JuliaSysimage.dll --threads auto -O1 bin/fit_rbc_1_kalman.jl --results_path ./.results/rbc_1_kalman --overwrite_results true --num_samples 1000
 ```